-As North America's premier provider of environmental as well as energy and industrial services, our first goal is to help our customers prevent the release of hazardous wastes into the environment.
-We also are the leading service provider in the recovery and decontamination of pollutants that have been released to the environment.
+As a leading provider of environmental, energy and industrial services throughout North America, our first goal is to help our customers prevent the release of hazardous wastes into the environment.
+We also are the leading service provider in the recovery and decontamination of pollutants that have been released.
 This includes the safe destruction or disposal of hazardous materials in a manner that ensures these materials are no longer a danger to the environment.
 When providing these services, we are committed to the recycling, reuse and reclamation of these wastes whenever possible using a variety of methods more fully explained below in the sections describing our general operations.
 Our Safety-Kleen branded services exemplify our commitment to sustainability and providing environmental solutions to the marketplace.
 Where possible, liquids such as solvents, chemicals and used oil are recycled to our high-quality standards and made into useful products.
 Tolling programs provide a closed-loop cycle in which the customer's spent solvents are recycled to their precise specifications and returned directly to them.